Chronic Care Management | Value-Based Care

 In order to meet specific performance metrics, providers must find ways to emphasize clinical efficiency and improve health outcomes.
 Care coordination offers a broad response to these challenges.
 But specific care management and wellness programs can be more exact in how they address value-based care.

 Chronic Care Management (CCM), a program overseen by Medicare, is one example.

-At ThoroughCare, we’ve provided digital care coordination solutions to more than 600 clinics and physician practices.
+At ThoroughCare, we’ve provided digital care coordination solutions to clinics and physician practices across the US.
 We’ve helped many of these groups establish CCM programs to improve patient engagement, enable better health, and maximize clinical efficiency.

 In this article, we’ll review what CCM is, as well as cover three core areas where the program can help your practice implement and transition to value-based care.

 What is Chronic Care Management (CCM)?

 CCM is one of several care management programs offered by Medicare.

 As the name suggests, CCM is a mechanism to manage your patient’s two or more chronic conditions between regular office visits.
 The program revolves around monthly clinical engagement and care planning.

 To enroll your patient, they must first consent verbally or in writing.
 They also must have two or more chronic conditions expected to last at least 12 months.
 As the provider, you must note any chronic issues 12 months prior to CCM enrollment.
 These conditions must pose a significant risk of death, acute decompensation, or decline.
 And at least 20 minutes of non-face-to-face service must be provided each month for Medicare to offer reimbursement.

 Services are delivered through remote interactions.
 These can include, but at not limited to: